 You may have heard that Jimmy Albertson sustained a significant number of injuries at the tenth Monster Energy Supercross round, Daytona, but just how many issues is he dealing with currently?

 The Suzuki pilot sustained a "fracture of the manubrium and body of the sternum (posteriorly displaced by 1cm), fractured T5 through T7 vertebrae, compression of the T4 through T6, epidural hematoma at T5 (epidural is the outermost part of the spinal canal), bilateral patchy lung contusions and a left metacarpal fracture," according to a statement on Road 2 Recovery.
-The good news, however, is that Georgia Albertson confirmed today that he "today has been a good day so far!
-Took Jimmy on a walk around the hospital and he got a shower."

 Are you in a position to help one of the most likeable riders in the pits?
 You could click any of the R2R links above and donate on that page.
 If you are not able to do that, you could always leave a positive comment that'll boost morale.